hyplabs/hype-sol/apps/hype-solana-notepad/readme.md

 npm run dev
 ```

-12. connect your phantom wallet to localhost
+13. connect your phantom wallet to localhost

+Now if you go to localhost:3000, you should now be able to write and post notes and see the notes you've written!

 ## Testing